Portugee Portsider Leads Solons

 “Heard the same up in the ‘box today.”

 When they reached the register, Tony handed over the bill to the cashier and laid a $10 bill on top.
-“Yep,” Freitas exhaleded, “they’ll be talking about Jigger Statz for years to come.”
+“Yep,” Freitas exhaled, “they’ll be talking about Jigger Statz for years to come.”

 The cashier passed over the change as Mac held the door open.
 Cool air from outside signaled the autumnal equinox was just days away.
-When the Portugee Portsider walked through Mac said, “And they’ll be talking about Tony Freitas for all-time.”
+When the Portugee Portsider walked through the opening Mac added, “And they’ll be talking about Tony Freitas for all-time.”

-Tony chuckled to himself and shook his head, admitting discomfort over the compliment.
+Tony chuckled to himself and shook his head, discomfited over the compliment.
 He patted the big sportswriter on the shoulder as they turned up the street.
 “Good ol’ Mac.”

-Following the 1942 pennant race, the Solons gained admission and lost to Seattle in the Presidents Cup playoffs, thereby ending their season.
+Following the 1942 pennant race, the Solons gained admission in the Presidents Cup playoffs, but lost to Seattle thereby ending their season.
 A few weeks later Freitas began a three-year stint in the U.S. military serving in World War II.
 In 1946 he returned to the PCL and pitched four more seasons for the Solons and four more in the lower minor leagues.
 He retired after 1953 with a record of 348-243, the most wins by a left-handed pitcher in minor league baseball history.

 © Rick Cabral, 2019